Berdiansk: Russo-Ukrainian War

+On 25 August 2025, Russian Prime minister Mikhail Mishustin signed in an order allowing the cities of Mariupol and Berdiansk to open their ports to foreign ships.

 Geography

 Berdiansk is located in a steppe zone that defines its varieties of flora and fauna.
 The climate on the Azov coast is unique: the summers are hot and dry, the winters are mild and warm.
-The main natural feature is the end of the Berdianska spit.
+The main natural feature is the end of the Berdiansk Spit.
 The spit flora is quite diverse.
 Here one can find more than 300 different kinds of plants.
 Some of them are documented in the Red Book (e.g. Carex colchica, Eryngium maritimum, Glycyrrhiza glabra).
 The vegetation is mostly made up of plants with powerful root systems.

 In spite of the fact that the spit is a populous territory, it exhibits a wide variety of fauna.
 Here it is possible to see hares, hedgehogs, martens, foxes, weasels and steppe cats.
 There also are: geese, sandpipers, swans, herons, ducks, magpies, seagulls, cormorants, warblers, lapwings, red-breasted geese and mute swans.
 Their numbers swell during the migration season.
 The islands of Big Dzendzik and Small Dzendzik, small islands in the Astapih's archipelago, contain most of the birds.

 Sea water temperatures off Berdiansk are higher than the Black Sea coast of the Crimea and the Caucasus.
 Already in May, the water warms up to 22 °C, and in June it can reach 30 °C. In the sea there are more than 70 fish species amongst them great sturgeon, Russian sturgeon, starred sturgeon, Azov turbot, haarder, mullets, kilka, anchovy, sea roach, shemaya and various species of gobies.
 There are predators too, pike perch and sterlet.
 The phytoplankton consists of diatomaceous, peridinium and cyanobacteria algae.
 At the bottom of the sea are large quantity of molluscs, such as cockles, sendesmiya, mussels and myas.
 They form an important food source for the fish.
 In coastal waters there are also dolphins.

 Demographics

-Note: Historical population record is taken out of Encyclopedia of Ukraine.
+Ethnic composition of the city according to the 2001 Ukrainian census:

+Native language according to the 2001 Ukrainian census: